hpcleuven/VscDocumentation/source/access/ondemand/files.rst

 File editing
 ------------

-You can edit a file via the button with 3 dots and a down arrow on the right side of the file.
+You can edit a file via the button with 3 vertical dots and a down arrow on the right side of the file.

-.. tip:: The standard ``ctrl+s`` keyboard shortcut does **not** save your edited files on Open OnDemand, but will trigger a save on your local machine.
+.. tip:: The standard ``ctrl+s`` keyboard shortcut does **not** save your edited files on the web portal, but will trigger a save on your local machine.
-   Luckily, there is a ``Save`` button in the upper left corner on the editor page.
+   Luckily, there is a ``Save`` button in the upper left corner of the editor page.